 All extensions should be given unit tests, making use of the moduletest and unittest objects scripted in the files vice/testing/moduletest.py and vice/testing/unittest.py.
-These objects can be created from functions via decorators.
-Place @unittest before a function returning a string describing the dot-notation path to the function and the unit test function itself to obtain a unittest object.
-Similarly, place @moduletest before a function return a string describing the dot-notation path to the module and a list of unittest and moduletest objects to obtain a moduletest object.
-Finally, link the tests to that of the parent directory's moduletest object.
+These objects can be created from the @unittest and @moduletest decorators implemented in vice/testing/decorators.py.
+The associated documentation should provide adequate instruction on how to make use of these objects.